A Week in the Life of Mutsa Samuel Kajese ’20

 “I am very happy and satisfied when I see people having a turn in their life, when they understand their purpose….when that light bulb turns on.”

-As we approach the final deadline for ALUSB MBA applications, Mutsa has a message to current applicants as well as aspirants.
+As we approach the final deadline for ALUSB EMBA applications, Mutsa has a message to current applicants as well as aspirants.
 He says, “Go for it.
-If you can identify an area which you are not happy with, either in your home country or the continent, keep that in mind as you head towards the ALUSB MBA, because with the networks and quality of coursework at ALUSB, that problem is on the right path to getting solved.”
+If you can identify an area which you are not happy with, either in your home country or the continent, keep that in mind as you head towards the ALUSB EMBA, because with the networks and quality of coursework at ALUSB, that problem is on the right path to getting solved.”

-To recently admitted students from the first round of the MBA applications, Mutsa has a word of advice.
+To recently admitted students from the first round of the EMBA applications, Mutsa has a word of advice.
 He says, “The sooner you get to know your classmates, the better, so break the barriers sooner rather than later.
 Moreso, don’t be afraid to be vulnerable.”

 Leave a Reply